dijital20/Pluginator/README.md

 Just a simple script to generate random strings based on a template string and text files with fill-in choices.

 ## Usage
-Pluginator.py <Template string> <file 1> [<file 2>...]
+Pluginator.py TEMPLATE_STRING FILE1 [FILE2 FILE3 ...]

-Template string should be a string containing one or more placeholders in curly braces {}.
-The placeholder names should correspond to the file names used for file1, file2, etc.
+TEMPLATE_STRING should be a string containing one or more placeholders in curly braces {}.
+The placeholder names should correspond to the file names used for FILE1, FILE2, etc.

 For instance:
 Pluginator.py "This {food} is good." food.txt